LionSec/katoolin/README.md

 ### Description
 This program is a port of [katoolin](https://github.com/LionSec/katoolin) from [LionSec](https://github.com/LionSec) to python3.
 Katoolin3 offers several improvements over katoolin:
+- __Up to date packages__
+The old katoolin uses an outdated package list.
+Katoolin3 always keeps its package list up to date.

 - __Improved handling of missing packages__
 The old katoolin breaks if a package isn't available in the repositories anymore.
 Katoolin3 detects those and simply removes them from its package list.